-What are the possible side effects of typhoid vaccine (Vivotif Oral)?
+What are the possible side effects of typhoid vaccine (Vivotif Berna)?

 Becoming infected with typhoid fever is much more dangerous to your health than receiving this vaccine.
 However, like any medicine, this vaccine can cause side effects but the risk of serious side effects is extremely low.

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report vaccine side effects to the US Department of Health and Human Services at 1-800-822-7967.

 What is the most important information I should know about typhoid vaccine (Vivotif Berna)?

 You should not receive this vaccine if you are sick with a fever or any type of infection, or a weak immune system caused by disease or by using certain medicine.

 3 pharmacies near 20147 have coupons for Vivotif Berna (Brand Names:Vivotif Oral for )

 What should I discuss with my healthcare provider before receiving typhoid vaccine (Vivotif Berna)?

 You should not receive this vaccine if you have ever had an allergic reaction to typhoid vaccine in the past, or if you have:

 - a fever with any type of infection or illness; or